 “To ensure we reap the rewards of these important technological advances, Scotland must be at the forefront and help drive innovation.
 This is why the Scottish Government, Scottish Enterprise and Highlands and Islands Enterprise have collectively invested £2.84 million in IoT Scotland to ensure that as a nation we are able to benefit from the numerous economic and social benefits that they can bring.”

-Councillor Angus Millar, Depute City Convener for Economic Growth for Glasgow City Council and Chair of the Digital Glasgow Board, said: “We welcome this investment from Boston Networks and partners and wish them every success with their plans for this IoT network, which align with our ambitions to make Glasgow a world-leader in digital technology and services.
+Councillor Angus Millar, Depute City Convener for Economic Growth for Glasgow City Council and Chair of the Digital Glasgow Board, said: “We welcome this investment from North and partners and wish them every success with their plans for this IoT network, which align with our ambitions to make Glasgow a world-leader in digital technology and services.